ijlal-gondal/portfolio-master/README.md

     5.Responsiveness & good look in every device

-This site is live here https://nasimuddin.netlify.com/
+This site is live here.